 guava tree in the backyard

-before we moved to pune, we lived in jabalpur. before the move, mom and dad weren't assured of getting a quarter alloted to them.. this caused mum to be quite worried... so she asked the old woman who'd come around for alms every day. the woman told her that mum would indeed get a house but the house would have a cursed guava tree in the backyard. she told mum to never look at the tree first thing in the morning and to stay away from it. mum took her words quite seriously.
+before we moved to pune, we lived in jabalpur... when the time came for us to move, mom and dad weren't assured of getting a quarter(a house) alloted to them.. this caused mum to be quite worried... so she asked the old woman who'd come around for alms every day what she thought... the old lady told her that mum would indeed get a house but the house would have a cursed guava tree in the backyard... she warned mum to never look at the tree first thing in the morning and to stay away from it... mum took her words quite seriously.

-one fine day, the boys were playing in their backyard and the older brother who tried to climb the guava tree, slipped and fell and broke his right arm. the ambulance was called. and we went to see what the fuss was. we caught the boy walking from the backyard to the ambulance... he was a plump boy.. he was holding his right palm in his left hand.. and his forearm hung in a deep-u shape from his elbow to his hand. his hand was plump and normal till his elbow but thin and tubular beyond that. it was very strange to see. and he didn't seem to be in pain. he got into the ambulance and left and we didn't see him for a very long time afterwards. the rumour among the children was that he had a metal arm now. we were all in awe!
+one day, the malayali boys were playing in their backyard.. and the older brother who tried to climb the guava tree, slipped and fell and broke his right arm.. an ambulance was called. and my brother and i went to see what the fuss was about. we caught the boy walking from the backyard to the ambulance... he was a big, plump boy.. he was holding his right palm in his left hand.. and his forearm hung in a deep-u shape from his elbow to his palm. his hand was plump and normal till his elbow but thin and tubular beyond that - like a water hose... it was a very strange sight.. he didn't seem to be in pain. he got into the ambulance and left and we didn't see him for a very long time after..

 No comments: